 In fact, 94 percent of consumers value the contributions small businesses make to their communities and 83 percent plan to do at least a portion of their holiday shopping at small, independently owned retailers or restaurants, according to a recent survey.
 Small businesses that find ways to capitalize on this goodwill will secure their fair share of the $720 billion in retail sales expected this holiday season.

-There is no one-size-fits-all approach to preparing a retail operation, whether it's ecommerce or bricks-and-mortar, for an influx of business during the holiday season.
-But small business experts and experienced owners agree that a blend of time-tested, common-sense steps and innovative approaches can help small businesses take on the holiday sales rush.
+Though there is no one-size-fits-all approach to preparing a retail operation – whether ecommerce or brick-and-mortar – for an influx of business during the holidays, a blend of time-tested, common-sense steps and innovative approaches can help small businesses take on the holiday sales rush.

 1. Plan and set seasonal goals.

 Planning is ongoing for every business, but preparation for the busiest shopping time of the year should include a detailed review of last year's holiday sales performance.
 This information can be used to determine inventory, tailor deals, create promotional offers and set revenue goals for the season.